drashish77/myjobs/README.md

 ### Duration for the project- 2.5 days only

-- Implementation of Pagination is still incomplete.
-- Backend is still not connected fully, so full Implementation of this is my priory.
-- using custom fetch hooks in place of fetch function
 - I've just try to implement functionality and still needs a proper documentation
 - Proper comments of code
 - Fully Implementation of DRY principle
-- Components are big and need to restructure them for maintainability
+- Components are big and need to refractor for maintainability
 - Optimization